 Organic shapes and abstract art help to give the home a lived-in feel.

-To ensure the architecture and design stands out, Young kept the furniture and décor fairly minimal, styling with pieces she really loved and added value to the space.
+To ensure the architecture and design stand out, Young kept the furniture and décor fairly minimal, styling with pieces she really loved and adding value to the space.

 Natural materials bring a sense of warmth and homeliness to each room.

 The dining room was formally used as a library by the former owner, so it had already been designed for special gatherings.

 The French doors open up to an outdoor dining terrace, mixing contemporary with rustic styles.

 The master bedroom is another sunken room with great natural light.
 The home office is attached to the room, with a larger walk-in closet also included.